step_unknown

 rec <-

-recipe(~ diet + location, data = okc) %>%
+recipe(~ city + zip, data = Sacramento) %>%

-step_unknown(diet, new_level = "unknown diet") %>%
+step_unknown(city, new_level = "unknown city") %>%

-step_unknown(location, new_level = "unknown location") %>%
+step_unknown(zip, new_level = "unknown zip") %>%

 prep()

-table(bake(rec, new_data = NULL) %>% pull(diet),
+table(bake(rec, new_data = NULL) %>% pull(city),

-useNA = "always") %>%
+useNA = "always"

 as.data.frame() %>%